Juma Mossi

 Juma Mossi (born 7 July 1973) is a Burundian retired footballer who served as captain of the Burundian national team.
 Having been given the nickname "Mossi" in recognition of his superior ability that evoked comparisons to Brazilian footballer Pelé, he is considered by many Burundian football experts to be the greatest Burundian footballer of all time.
 He found fame in Gabon's Ligue 1 with FC 105 de Libreville and Overseas.

 His sons, Hilali Mwamba Mossi and Juma Mossi Junior have also become footballers; Juma Mossi Junior has started with Anderlecht fc Football Academy in Belgium, and Hilali Mossi playing the second division SC Eendracht Aalst in Belgium.

-Early lifer
+Early life

-Juma Mossi was born into a family in the town of Bujumbura and grew up in the town of Buyenzi at the western outskirts of the city Bujumbura.
-And now he is a Consultant in Coaching Training, and his goal is to open up his own Football Academy.
+Juma Mossi was born into a family in the town of Bujumbura, and grew up in the town of Buyenzi at the western outskirts of the city Bujumbura.

 Playing career

-While he was still young playing in the Union Sporting Bujumbura, it was under the order of coach Piere Nkurunziza, President of the Republic of Burundi.
+While he was young, playing in the Union Sporting Bujumbura, it was under the order of coach Piere Nkurunziza, President of the Republic of Burundi.